Hong Kong: Tiananmen Square vigil activist sentenced to 15 months in jail | DW | 04.01.2022

 "The law never allows anyone to exercise their freedom by unlawful means," she ruled.

-Chow, who represented herself, plead not guilty.
-She said she wanted to "incite others not to forget June 4" but not to encourage a gathering.
+Chow, who represented herself, pleaded not guilty.
+She said she wanted to "incite others not to forget June 4," but not to encourage a gathering.

 "It can be foreseen that the public space to discuss June 4 will disappear entirely," a tearful Chow told the court after the verdict.
 "Tyranny is greedy, red lines will keep expanding."

-Last month, eight pro-democracy activists, including Jimmy Lai, the founder of the now-defunct pro-democracy paper Apply Daily, were sentenced up to 14 months for their role in organizing and participating in a vigil to mark 1989 protests.
+Last month, eight pro-democracy activists, including Jimmy Lai — the founder of the now-defunct pro-democracy paper Apply Daily — were sentenced up to 14 months for their role in organizing and participating in a vigil to mark the 1989 protests.
 Among them, Chow received a 12-month sentence.

 Chow also faces charges of inciting subversion under Hong Kong's national security law.
-The Hong Kong Alliance was one of the several organizations that was being investigated by the newly-formed national security unit, and the group dissolved amid that investigation.
+The Hong Kong Alliance was one of several organizations that was being investigated by the newly formed national security unit, and the group dissolved amid that investigation.

-The former British colony, which returned to Chinese rule in 1997 with the promise that Beijing would uphold its special democratic status, traditionally holds the largest June 4 vigil in the world, with the anniversary barely marked at all on the mainland.
+The former British colony of Hong Kong, which returned to Chinese rule in 1997 with the promise that Beijing would uphold its special democratic status, traditionally holds the largest June 4 vigil in the world, with the anniversary barely marked at all on the mainland.

 But commemorations have become increasingly difficult.
 Last month, top international universities across the global financial hub removed Tiananmen monuments.